Rrominet/obsidian-ai/README.md

 And it will do it.

 >[!note]
 >Claude has for now only the context of your current document name, content and your vault filepath.
 >It does not know about the other documents or your vault hierarchy.
 >That being said, these features are planned.

 >[!warning]
 >The execution uses `python` under the hood. (see the `python` field in the settings)
 >And it can virtually do anything.
 >So don't come crying if you ask it to delete all your files and that is what you've got.
 >
->There is also a major security risk, so deal with it like a grown man.
+>There is also provoke major security risks, so deal with it like a grown man.

 #### What's the `Respond` option?

 It will create a file in your vault called `Claude Respond.md` which contains the answer to your prompt.

 >[!note]
 >Once again, keep in mind that Claude has for now only the context of your current document name, content and your vault filepath.
 >It does not know about the other documents or your vault hierarchy.

 ### How can I change the Anthropic Model?